The journey of an olive from the farm to the table

 The olive harvest

 Traditionally November is the month for picking olives in Tuscany.
-However, you might see farmers and equipment working in the fields starting in the second half of October, mainly due to logistics of the larger farms (and trying to get to the market place early).
+However, you might see farmers and equipment working in the fields starting in October/the second half of October, mainly due to logistics of the larger farms (and trying to get to the market place early) or to the local microclimate of each area.

 The climate at this time is quite variable.
 In general, you can still count on beautiful sunny days with pleasant temperatures in the central hours of the day, but it is not uncommon to also have some days that feel like winter has arrived.